Welcome to Junior 2's Class Learning Page!

-We believe in working hard as a team and helping each other to make each day a success.
+We believe in being positive, resilient, working hard as a team and helping each other to make each day the best it can possibly be.

-Please remember to keep checking in on our class page, read about all the excellent learning going on in class and look at our photos!
+Keep checking in on our class page and read about all the excellent learning going on in homes and the community and look at our photos!

 Things To Remember: